Recap: Honolulu Mayoral Debate feat. Keith Amemiya and Rick Blangiardi

 They used their closing statements as a final plea to voters.

 Rick Blangiardi: “I’m deeply honored by the support I’ve received from diverse individuals and organizations across the island, including from members of both major political parties.
 If elected, my administration will represent the diversity of our islands and our state.
 We are the most diverse place in the world, and we’re a role model for all.
-This election is important in determining the future of the city and county of Honolulu for the next 4 years.
-And I believe for a lot longer after that.
-There will be a time of unprecedented challenges, no question.
-Including problems that have been developing since before the pandemic.
+This election is important in determining the future of the City and County of Honolulu for the next four years, and I believe for a lot longer after that.
+There will be a time of unprecedented challenges, no question—including problems that have been developing since before the pandemic.
 I’m ready to dive into those challenges and I am ready to put the people of Oahu first and foremost to better their lives.
-I humbly ask for your vote, I’d be honored to serve as the mayor of the city and county of Honolulu.”
+I humbly ask for your vote, I’d be honored to serve as the mayor of the City and County of Honolulu.”